 According to Women In Sport’s Transition to Adulthood report, the vast majority of girls aged between 14-16 understood the importance of an active lifestyle (78%) yet only 28% actually enjoyed taking part in physical activity.
 Couple that with the research during lockdown that found 32% of women felt they couldn’t prioritise doing exercise as they had too much to do for others and a picture emerges of female activity inequality at all ages.

-Mother and daughter duo, Dilys Smith and Janet Waters are a great example of what can be achieved when you stay active together and have racked up over 100 years of activity between them.
+Mother and daughter duo, Dilys Smith and Janet Waters are a great example of what can be achieved when you stay active together.
+They have racked up over 100 years of activity between them.

-Janet enjoyed taking part in dance and sport during her school years and on leaving, was encouraged to train as a Keep Fit Association (KFA) teacher through a Local Authority training scheme.
+Janet enjoyed taking part in dance and sport during her school years.
+On leaving, she was encouraged to train as a Keep Fit Association (KFA) teacher through a Local Authority training scheme.

 Janet’s mother Dilys was always a great support and had set a positive example by attending a local Keep Fit class.
 Once Janet qualified, she ran a class four nights a week, many of which mum Dilys attended when she could find time around her work as a nurse.
 In fact, at 92 years old, Dilys has only recently had to find an alternative group exercise class due to a health condition that prevents her from attending.
 She now stays active, with Janet’s encouragement, at her Strength and Balance class in Henley as well as routinely taking part in indoor bowling.
 Dilys has attributed her positive attitude, health, and fitness to her daughter’s KFA classes.